‘The Brockley Way – Only My Best is Good Enough’

 Thank you for visiting our school website.
 You may be doing this to learn a little more about the school and our offer to pupils.
-You may wish to check term dates, the latest news or curriculum content.
-You may wish to take a look at our January 2017 Ofsted report which is located in the ‘Parent Information’ section or our performance data which is in the ‘Performance Tables’ section.
-All of this information and so much more, including news and galleries of our most recent events is located on this website which we hope you will enjoy navigating!
+You may wish to check term dates for 2019-2020, the latest news or curriculum content or take a look at our June 2019 Ofsted report when we were judged ‘Good’ in all areas or perhaps review our performance data which is in the ‘Performance Tables’ section.
+All of this information and so much more, including news and galleries of our most recent events are located on this website which we hope you will enjoy navigating!

 I hope that our website will inspire new parents to visit Brockley Primary School, as I am always happy to show visitors the work of our school.